 In my opinion, every mom should be thinking seriously about protecting herself financially for the long term.

-The Feminine Mistake covers research findings that conclude that moms who work for pay are happier and healthier.
+Research shows that moms who work for pay are happier and healthier.
 For example, full time stay at home suffer from more depression and health problems including overweight and heart problems.

 I think that a lot of stay at home moms are very unhappy and even feel guilt about their choice, whether they’re able to verbalize or even acknowledge it…